coffeebenzene/mininat_punchthrough/readme.md

 message that was sent, this connection is tracked and the previously unassigned UDP port will become considered assigned.
 Then when the host behind the NAT sends a packet it will be translated to a different IP and port on the NAT.
 This makes the iptables NAT similar to a symmetric NAT, and very difficult to punchthrough.

+This case was bypassed by setting iptables to drop all unknown incomming packets.

 ### Server
 The server is simply an intermediary server that sends the IP addresses and ports